Black Cultural Center 30th Anniversary

 University Archives Exhibits

 Leona Lusk Officer Black Cultural Center Events Digital Exhibit – Opened September 14, 2020

 - The digital exhibit provides an overview of the range of programming and events that the Black Cultural Center has hosted over the course of its 30 year history.
 The exhibit features digitized photographs, flyers, programs, brochures, and clippings from the Tech University Archives.

 - Please note: The exhibit is best viewed on devices with large screens, such as laptops and desktop computers.
 The digital format allows viewers to interact with digitized documents and photographs in ways that in-person exhibits do not allow, such as zooming in on materials and downloading copies for themselves, and greater accessibility through transcripts and screen reader compliant PDFs.

-Black Cultural Center History Exhibit – Opening November 16, 2020
+Black Cultural Center History Exhibit – Now Open

 - The digital exhibit describes the history of the Leona Lusk Officer Black Cultural Center.

 - In partnership with the Office of Multicultural Affairs and RACE Plus students, Tech staff and students are conducting remote oral histories with Black alumni and employees on their experiences at Tennessee Tech.
 These oral histories will inform an exhibit on Tech's Black History and be made available on online for the public.
 If you are interested in telling your story, please email Hannah O'Daniel McCallon at firstname.lastname@example.org.

 Spring Semester 2021